wolfien666/smutscrape/README.md

 # Smutscrape: Just a Scraper for Smut, Folks! 🍆💦

 A Python-based tool to scrape and download adult content from various websites straight to your preferred data store.
 Whether it’s videos, tags, or search results, `smutscrape` has you covered—discreetly and efficiently.
-Supports multiple download methods and advanced scraping with Selenium for tricky sites. 😈
+Supports multiple download methods, advanced scraping with Selenium for tricky sites, and metadata extraction stored in `.nfo` files for media management. 😈

 ---